ViktorNfa/viktornfa.github.io/_pages/about.md

 - **June 2025.** I attended the ECC2025 conference.
 - **January 2025.** I attended the 2025 WASP winter conference.
+- **July 2024.** I co-founded Animum, a robotic startup focused on autonomous stocking and fronting of supermarket shelves at night.
 - **May 2024.** I attended the 2024 International Conference on Robotics and Automation ([ICRA](https://2024.ieee-icra.org/)).
 - **January 2024.** I attended the 2024 WASP winter conference.
 - **June 2023.** I attended the 2023 International Conference on Robotics and Automation ([ICRA](https://www.icra2023.org/)).